Frequently Asked Questions

 In the law, the Commission requires a separate application for each office location and cannot consolidate the license to a corporation who oversees multiple property management office locations.

-An individual holding a SC Real Estate Commission license may not be licensed in more than one category (salesperson, broker, or property manager).
-Additionally, a licensee can only be under the supervision of one Broker-in-Charge or Property Manager-in-Charge.
+An individual holding a supervised licensee license (i.e., associate, broker, or property manager) may not have more than one supervised licensee license.
+Additionally, a supervised licensee can only be under the supervision of one broker-in-charge ("BIC") or property manager-in-charge ("PMIC").
 Below please find the applicable laws:

-SC Code 40-57-110(A): The commission shall issue licenses in the classifications of broker, broker-in-charge, or salesperson, to individuals who qualify under and comply with the requirements of this chapter; provided the commission may deny a license to an applicant it finds to have engaged in misconduct as provided in SC Code 40-57-710 or otherwise.
+SC Code Ann § 40-57-110(A): The commission shall issue licenses in the classifications of broker, broker-in-charge, or assocate, to individuals who qualify under and comply with the requirements of this chapter; provided the commission may deny a license to an applicant it finds to have engaged in misconduct as provided in SC Code Ann § 40-57-710 or otherwise.
 No individual may be licensed in more than one classification at the same time.

-SC Code 40-57-330(B): An individual holding an active broker or salesperson license must be licensed under a broker-in-charge who is licensed by the commission and may not be licensed during the same period with more than one broker-in-charge.
+SC Code Ann § 40-57-330(B): An individual holding an active broker or associate license must be licensed under a broker-in-charge who is licensed by the commission and may not be licensed during the same period with more than one broker-in-charge.

-SC Code 40-57-510(E): A property manager may not be licensed during the same period with more than one property manager-in-charge or broker-in-charge.
+SC Code Ann § 40-57-510(E): A property manager may not be licensed during the same period with more than one property manager-in-charge or broker-in-charge.

-SC Code 40-57-30(2): "Associated licensee" means a licensee affiliated with and under the supervision of a broker-in-charge or property manager-in-charge.
+S.C.
+Code Ann. § 40-57-30(39): "Supervised licensee" means a licensee affiliated with and under the supervision of a broker-in-charge or property manager-in-charge.

 SC Code 40-57-135 (K) For all types of real estate transactions, including leases and sales, an unlicensed employee of the owner or an unlicensed individual working under the supervision of a broker-in-charge or a property manager-in-charge may NOT: